 We denote the space of formal Legendrian embeddings realizing a given smooth link type $L$ by $\FL(L,(M,\xi))$ and when $(M,\xi)=(\NS^3,\xi_\std)$ we simply write $\FL(L)$.
 If $\gamma$ is a Legendrian embedding realizing the smooth link $L$ we will write $\FL^\gamma(L)$ to denote the path connected component of the space of formal Legendrian embeddings that contains $\gamma$.
 Similarly, we will denote by $\L^\gamma(L)$ the path connected component of the space of Legendrian embeddings containing $\gamma$.

 \begin{definition} A Legendrian link $L\subseteq (\NS^3,\xi_\std)$ satisfies the $C$-property if the space $\mathcal{C}(C(L),\xi_\std)$ is contractible. \end{definition}

 It is well-known to experts that the connectivity of the space of tight contact structures in the complement of a Legendrian $L$ in $(\NS^3,\xi_\std)$ implies that every Legendrian $\widetilde{L}$ formally Legendrian isotopic\footnote{Two Legendrian links are formally isotopic if they have the same classical invariants \cite{FMP:Legendrian,Murphy:Loose}.} to $L$ is actually Legendrian isotopic to $L$.
-More generally, if the space $\mathcal{C}(C(L),\xi_\std)$ is contractible, so $L$ satisfies the $C$-property, then every sphere of Legendrian embeddings, based at some parametrization of $L$, that is contractible as a sphere of formal Legendrian embeddings is contractible (see Proposition \ref{prop:FormalInjectivity}).
+In particular, if the space $\mathcal{C}(C(L),\xi_\std)$ is contractible, so $L$ satisfies the $C$-property, then every sphere of Legendrian embeddings, based at some parametrization of $L$, that is contractible as a sphere of formal Legendrian embeddings is contractible (see Proposition \ref{prop:FormalInjectivity}).
 This observations make Theorem \ref{thm:SufficientlyPositiveLinkCables} a powerful tool to prove injective $h$-principles in a recursive way under the cabling operations:

-\begin{corollary} Let $L\subseteq (\NS^3,\xi_\std)$ be a Legendrian link with the max-$\tb$ in its link type, and $L^B_C$ a sufficiently positive Legendrian cable of $L$.
+\begin{corollary} Let $L\subseteq (\NS^3,\xi_\std)$ be a Legendrian link with the maximal Thurston--Bennequin number in its link type, and $L^B_C$ a sufficiently positive Legendrian cable of $L$.
 Then if $L$ satisfies the $C$-property, then $L^B_C$ also satisfy the $C$-property.
 In particular, if $\gamma$ parametrizes $L^B_C$ then the inclusion

 is a homotopy injection. \end{corollary}